Daniel Kawczynski: Parliamentary career

 Kawczynski unsuccessfully stood as the Conservative Party candidate in the 2001 general election for Ealing Southall in London, coming second with 18% of the vote.
-At the following general election he was selected as the Conservative Party candidate for the Shrewsbury and Atcham constituency.
+He was subsequently selected as the Conservative Party candidate for the Shrewsbury and Atcham constituency.
 He was elected at the 2005 general election, defeating the Labour MP Paul Marsden with 37.7% of the vote.

 Upon entering Parliament, Kawczynski established the Dairy All-Party Parliamentary Group to help milk farmers in his constituency.
 He sat as a member of both the International Development Select Committee and the Justice Select Committee, but was criticised by the Birmingham Post in 2009 for failing to regularly attend the meetings of the Select Committees to which he had been appointed.
 He was recorded as having attended only 12.5% of all Justice Select Committee meetings and 31.3% of International Development Select Committee meetings during the previous last Parliamentary session.
 He stated the figure for the international development committee was wrong and he had been unable to attend the justice committee meetings because they clashed.